qlik-oss/gopherciser/generatedocs/README.md

 ### Generating markdown files

-To generate a new `settingup.md` only use the following command:
+To only generate a new `settingup.md` file, use the following command:

 ```
 go run ./generatedocs/generate/generate.go --output ./docs/settingup.md